dhrumil1202/Fetch-Receipt-processor/README.md

   - `utils/`: Contains utility functions for point calculation, broken down by rule.
   - `Unittests.py`: Contains test cases for endpoints and utility functions.

-- **Configuration**:
-  - Modify configurations in `config.py` if additional settings are required in the future.

 - **Docker**:
   - The application is containerized.
 To start fresh, stop any existing containers with:
     ```bash